Tiles & Tilesets

 If you prefer to make a custom shape, click the + button.
 You'll get a choice between creating a box (rectangle) or a convex polygon.

-To learn more about tile collision shapes and how to define custom shapes, we've got a full article for this:
+To learn more about tile collision shapes and how to define custom shapes, view our Setting Tile Collision Shapes article.

 Some games use Animated Tiles to bring a scene to life.
 Here's how you convert a plain tile to an animated one.

 Click on the Tile you'd like to animate in the left pane.